BrighterCommand/Docs/contents/AsyncDispatchARequest.md

-This is due to expectation of the caller using an **\*Async** method that the code will execute asynchronously - allowing some handlers in the chain to block would defy that expectations.
+This is due to expectation of the caller using an **\*Async** method that the code will execute asynchronously - allowing some handlers in the chain to block would defy that expectation.
 The async\...await pattern is often described as \'viral\' because it spreads up the chain of callers to be effective.
 Brighter is no exception in this regard.